This spot has been added by

-Koh Nang Yuan, with its three small, green islands connected by fine strips of white sand, is a picture postcard setting.
-On the island lies the Japanese Garden, a small bay with crystal-clear waters, lined with granite rocks that have been polished by the water.
-In the water you will see clownfish in their anemones, butterflyfish, clams and shoals of parrotfish, but the coral bed are damaged in some places.
+Koh Nang Yuan, with its three small, lush islands linked by fine strips of white sand, is a picture postcard setting.
+On the island lies the Japanese Garden, a small bay with crystal-clear waters, lined with polished granite rocks.
+In the water you will see clownfish in their sea anemones, butterflyfish, clams, and shoals of parrotfish, but the coral bed is badly damaged.

-Get into the water from the small stretch of sand between the isle where you landed and the island to the north (see map below).
+Get into the water from the small stretch of sand between the island where you landed and the northernmost island (see map above).

-This spot is a great favorite with diving clubs, which come here for first-time snorkeling and lessons.
-Make yourself visible if you plan to go more than a few hundred yards from the beach.
+This spot is very popular with diving clubs, which come here for first dives.
+Make yourself visible if you plan to go more than a few hundred meters from the beach.

-It is so easy to go to Koh Nang Yuan for the day that it is not essential to have accommodation there.
-If you wish, you can rent a bungalow at Nangyuan Island Dive Resort for a much higher price than at Ko Tao, however.
+If you want to stay overnight on the island, you can rent a bungalow at Nangyuan Island Dive Resort.
 There is a restaurant and a bar near the beach.

 Snorkeling spots are part of a wild environment and their aspect can be significantly altered by weather, seasons, sea conditions, human impact and climate events (storms, hurricanes, seawater-warming episodes…).
 The consequences can be an alteration of the seabed (coral bleaching, coral destruction, and invasive seagrass), a poor underwater visibility, or a decrease of the sea life present in the area.
 Snorkeling Report makes every effort to ensure that all the information displayed on this website is accurate and up-to-date, but no guarantee is given that the underwater visibility and seabed aspect will be exactly as described on this page the day you will snorkel the spot.
 If you recently snorkeled this area and noticed some changes compared to the information contained on this page, please contact us.